ludovicocaldara/misc-labs/ebr-online/ebr/human-resources/README.md

 </databaseChangeLog>
 ```

-In real life, development should happen either on an anonymized copy of the production, or on the same data structures but with a development data set.
-There are ways to achieve this result that we will not discuss here.

 ## Create your own directory structure
-For this and subsequent changelogs, you might want to use a neater directory organization, for example:
+For the base and subsequent changelogs, you might want to use a neater directory organization, for example:
 ```
 main.xml
-  -> sub_changelog_1.xml
+sub_changelog_1.xml
     -> sub_changelog_1/changesets*
   -> sub_changelog_2.xml
     -> sub_changelog_2/changesets*